shortstheory/dtn-unetstack/README.md

 #### DtnBeacon

 The Beacon is a part of the DTNA.
-Its task is to periodically send a message to advertise the existence of a node to all neighbors by sending a BeaconReq with the Recipient set to the DTNA.
+Its task is to periodically send a message to advertise the existence of a node to all neighbors by sending an empty DatagramReq with the Recipient set to the DTNA.

+Beacons are not explicitly required to advertise the existence of links.
+The DTNA will snoop for packets sent on all Reliable links connected to it.
+If we detect a transmission during the beacon interval, then there is no need to send a Beacon on that Link.

 ```
 class DtnBeacon {